axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/filters/_index.md

   - {{% xref "/docs/chapter-routing-filters/filters/tagging-messages/_index.md" %}} explains how to tag messages and how to filter on the tags.

-  - {{% xref "/docs/chapter-routing-filters/filters/reference-filters/_index.md" %}} is a detailed description of the filter functions available in {{% productparam "abbrev" %}}.
+  - {{% xref "/docs/chapter-routing-filters/filters/reference-filters/_index.md" %}} is a detailed description of the filter functions available in {{% param "product.abbrev" %}}.